NicolyCunha-zz/NicolyCunha/README.md

 My name is Nicoly and I'm 19 years old

 - :woman_technologist:  I'm currently working with .NET on Instituto Tecnológico Inovação
-- :memo:  I'm currently studying in FATEC Itaquaquecetuba
+- :memo:  I'm currently studying at FATEC Itaquaquecetuba
+- :dart: I really like to learn

 <!--